Hacking Alice's box in CV-QKD: Results

 \subsection{General scenario}

 We consider two parties, Alice and Bob, who are trying to establish a secret key, with a third party, Eve, trying to gain information about the secret key.
 Alice initiates a coherent state protocol \cite{hetPROT,weedbrook_gaussian_2012}.
 This involves her displacing a vacuum state by a Gaussian-distributed random (two-dimensional) variable, $\alpha$.
+In real implementations, this displacement is generally carried out by independently modulating the phase and the intensity, so that the overall displacement has a Gaussian distribution.
 She then sends the displaced vacuum state (called the signal state) to Bob, via a quantum channel.
 Bob then carries out a heterodyne measurement on the signal state, to obtain a value $\beta$.
 This process is repeated several times.
 Alice and Bob compare some of their values via a classical communication channel in order to establish the transmittance, $\eta$, and excess noise, $\epsilon$, of the channel.
 Bob and Alice then establish a secret key based on their shared knowledge of Bob's values (this is called reverse reconciliation).

 Whilst the signal states are in the main quantum channel, we allow Eve to enact any unitary operation upon them.
 We assume that Eve can listen in on all classical communication between Alice and Bob (but cannot alter it).
 She can then store all states involved in the operation (except for the signal state) in a quantum memory and carry out an optimal measurement on them after all quantum and classical communication has been completed, in order to gain information about Bob's values.
 Alice and Bob therefore assume that all of the noise and loss of the channel has been caused by Eve's unitary operations and try to bound the maximum knowledge that Eve could have obtained about Bob's values.
 As long as Alice has more information about Bob's values than Eve, it is possible for Alice and Bob to obtain a secret key.